3 Ways to Find, Hire and Employ Top Talent for 3 Months

 Written by Deanna Hunter

 My good friend and colleague, Shawn Baldwin, wrote the following post for my blog this month.
 Shawn is an entrepreneur, business owner and super star recruiter.
-Check out officejobs.com and Hire 10 to find out what Shawn is up to.
+Check out officejobs.com to find out what Shawn is up to.

 As a small business owner I recognize that cash flow is king.
 My business success or challenge in many ways is defined by economic climate and if I’m making an investment I am always focused on achieving the highest possible value for each dollar I spend.